Islamic eschatology: Islamic State claims of prophecy fulfilment

 Jihadis of the Islamic State see the fulfillment of many of the "lesser signs" of the coming of Judgement Day in current events.

 Its generally agreed that Israel Arab wars have been wars between Muslims and Jews (which were prophesied), and that moral standards have declined leading to rampant fornication, alcohol consumption, and music listening.
 "A slave giving birth to her master" can happen when the child of a slave woman and the slave's owner inherits the slave after the owner's death—slavery being practiced in the Islamic State (until its defeat).
 An embargo of Iraq is alleged to be foretold in the hadith "Iraq would withhold its dirhams and qafiz".
 That Muslim states are being led by those who do not deserve to lead them, is an article of faith among jihadis and many other Muslims.
 ISIS alleges that worship of the pre-Islamic deity al-Lat is being practiced by its Shia enemy Hezbollah.
-The naked shepherds who will build tall buildings is interpreted to refer to Gulf State builders of skyscrapers are "only a generation or two out of desert poverty".
+The naked shepherds who will build tall buildings is interpreted to refer to builders of skyscrapers in the Gulf State who are "only a generation or two out of desert poverty".

 But the Islamic State is also attempting to fulfill prophecies itself to hasten end times.

 Zarqawi published "communiqués detailing the fulfillment of specific predictions" found in a famous book on jihad and end times called, A Call to a Global Islamic Resistance by Abu Musab al Suri.
 His successor, Al-Baghdadi, took "the fulfillment of apocalyptic portents even more seriously".

-According to Hassan Abbas, at least part of ISIS's motivation in killing and otherwise provoking Shia is to "deliberately ... instigate a war between Sunnis and Shi'a, in the belief that a sectarian war would be a sign that the final times has arrived"; and also explains the ISIS Siege of Kobanî: "In the eschatological literature, there is reference to crisis in Syria and massacre of Kurds—this is why Kobane is important."(The town of 45,000 was under siege by ISIS from September 2014 to January 2015.)
+According to Hassan Abbas, at least part of ISIS's motivation in killing and otherwise provoking Shia is to "deliberately ... instigate a war between Sunnis and Shi'a, in the belief that a sectarian war would be a sign that the final times has arrived"; and also explains the ISIS Siege of Kobanî—a town of 45,000 was under siege by ISIS from September 2014 to January 2015.
+"In the eschatological literature, there is reference to crisis in Syria and massacre of Kurds—this is why Kobane is important."

 Thus, "ISIS's obsession with the end of the world" helps explain its lack of interest in the "ordinary moral rules" of the temporal world, according to Jessica Stern.

 If you are "participating in a cosmic war between good and evil", (and if everyone will be dead and then resurrected relatively soon anyway), pedestrian concerns about saving the lives of the innocent are of little concern.

+Similarities among Abrahamic beliefs

+Islam is similar to other Abrahamic religions in teaching the bodily resurrection of the dead, the fulfillment of a divine plan for creation, and the immortality of the human soul, that the righteous are rewarded with the pleasures of Heaven and the wicked punished with the torment of Hell.